MJ-minjung/MJ-minjung.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: M.S./ Ph.D. in Electrical and Electronic Engineering
+    - course: M.S. & Ph.D. in Electrical and Electronic Engineering
       institution: Yonsei University
       year: 2025 (expected)
     - course: B.S. in Electronic Engineering